The Best Daytrips from Tokyo

 14/15How to get there: Just over an hour by bullet train

-Karuizawa is a beautiful town in the mountains of Nagano, north-west of Tokyo, with winter snow resorts, hiking trails, and grand 19th century villas.
+Karuizawa is a beautiful town in the mountains of Nagano, north-west of Tokyo, with winter snow resorts, hiking trails and grand 19th-century villas.
 John Lennon and Yoko Ono spent summers here, trekking through lush forests to the wide Shiraito Falls that cascade like a curtain.
-Stop for a bite at The Mampei Hotel, where Lennon is said to have enjoyed the apple pie.
+Stop for a bite at the Mampei Hotel, where Lennon is said to have enjoyed the apple pie.